cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 The computation is similar to Section 5.1.3 of [@RFC8032], with the difference that if the input is non-square, the function returns a result with a defined relationship to the inputs.
-This result is used for efficient implementation of the one-way map functionality.
+This result is used for efficient implementation of the derivation function.
 The function can be refactored from an existing Ed25519 implementation.

 `SQRT_RATIO_M1(u, v)` is defined as follows: